 How beautiful is that?
 I feel so organised.
 And I was saying to a friend, I’m really like proud of myself.
 Like I’m really impressed.
 Like this took a lot of work and now I’ve got a plan.
 I know what I will be doing for the next three months and I can once again be on top of this and I’ve created it so that it suits me.

-So I’m going to walk through how I created this and how I’ll use it and kind of just help you formulate a content plan that works for you.
-So I’m going to start with a blank template.
-So what I’ve done is for argument’s sake, this is what a blank template looks like.
+I’m going to walk through how I created this and how I’ll use it and kind of just help you formulate a content plan that works for you.
+I’m going to start with a blank template.
+What I’ve done is for argument’s sake, this is what a blank template looks like.

 One, you can share it with your other team members or other, I guess, business people, to get their feedback if you have accountability partners.
 And two, it’s really easy to edit.
 And three, it’s free.
 Who doesn’t love free?